PatralikaGhosh/doc_assist_p/README.md

 Few checks for express.js:
 * In package.json, change "type" from commonjs to module.

-* If the database is not connecting and it shows 'undefined' in the console log for the database then somewhere, the code below is missing:
+* If the database is not connecting and it shows 'undefined' in the console log then somewhere, the code below is missing:

-`import dotenv from 'dotenv';
+`import dotenv from 'dotenv';`
-dotenv.config();`
+`dotenv.config();`